Alexander Cartellieri: Final years

 Jena was badly damaged during the final months of the war by U.S. bombing, but Cartellieri's house was largely spared.
 War and its aftermath had nevertheless torn his family apart.
 His eldest son had been killed in Northern Italy during the final days of the fighting.
 Jena and the surrounding region had ended up administered as part of the post-war Soviet occupation zone.
 In February 1949 Ilse Prange, his daughter, died.
 His surviving children, with hundreds of thousands of others, seem to have taken the opportunity presented by the still relatively porous condition of the border between the occupation zones into which Germany had been divided to flee to the British and American occupation zones in the west.
 Alexander Cartellieri became increasingly cut off from the rest of his family.
 Many colleagues and friends had also perished in the war or else started new loves in the west.
 Cartellieri felt he could not leave his home in Jena because it would have meant leaving behind the substantial book collection which he had been able to build up after the traumatic experience of having to sell off many of his most valuable volumes during the economic collapse of the early 1920s in order to be able to feed himself and his family, and his final years were, at least on the domestic front, lonely.
-In September 1949 the university rector Otto Schwarz (who had been a party member since the formation of The Party in 1946) informed him that his allowance of so-called "intelligence cards" was to be withdrawn.
+In September 1949, the rector Otto Schwarz of the University of Jena (who had been a party member since the formation of The Party in 1946) informed him that his allowance of so-called "intelligence cards" was to be withdrawn.
 "Intelligence cards" were supplementary ration coupons with which privileged comrades – apparently including retired university professors – were able to obtain discounts and / or a wider choice in respect of the food ration than the mass of comrades.
 The rector helpfully explained that his mistake had been to criticise the (party-backed) People's Congress movement.
 It had also been noted that he had spoken critically about the political situation in the Soviet occupation zone (relaunched, in October 1949, as the Soviet sponsored German Democratic Republic).
 For the second time in his life, he now found himself obliged to start selling off or swapping some of his precious books in order to buy food.
 An appreciative American took a copy of "Ex Guidonis de Bazochiis cronosgraphie libro septimo" in exchange for honey from Moscow in Idaho.
-In 1951 Josef Hämel took over as university rector and Cartellieri's entitlement to "intelligence cards" was restored.
+In 1951, Josef Hämel took over as rector of the University of Jena and Cartellieri's entitlement to "intelligence cards" was restored.